Welcome to the KörberHaus

 The namesakes

-Kurt A. Körber (1909-1992) was a successful entrepreneur and committed philanthropist.
-He felt a special bond with his dream hometown of Bergedorf: it was here that he founded his company and, with the Haus im Park, a special foundation project.
-The KörberHaus continues to maintain Körber's ties to Bergedorf.
+Kurt A. Körber (1909–1992) was a successful entrepreneur and committed philanthropist.
+He felt a special bond with Bergedorf, his chosen home: here he founded his company and, with the Haus im Park, a distinctive foundation project.
+The KörberHaus continues Körber’s ties to Bergedorf.

-Alfred Lichtwark (1852-1914) shaped equal opportunities in cultural education with his work as director of the Hamburg Kunsthalle.
-The idea of opening up access to art and culture to everyone was central to this.
-The name Lichtwark honors the historical legacy and also serves as a reminder of the predecessor building - the Lichtwarkhaus.
+Alfred Lichtwark (1852–1914) shaped equal opportunities in cultural education through his work as director of the Hamburger Kunsthalle.
+Opening up access to art and culture for everyone was central to his thinking.
+The name Lichtwark honours this historical legacy and recalls the previous building – the Lichtwarkhaus.